Metanephrine, Normetanephrine Free Plasma Metanephrines

 - freedom from drug interferences

-- excellent correlation with HPLC and LC-MS/MS
+- excellent correlation with LC-MS/MS

 - single and multi parameter kits available